Extra costs take value from art, music classes

 “If folks are paying a s— ton to already be here, where’s the money going?” said Freilich.
 “I know the teachers aren’t getting paid proportionately to what students are paying.”

 The solution, then, rests with the College.
-In order to make art and music classes more available, use sustainable materials and distribute more money to the art and music departments.
+In order to make art and music classes more available, use sustainable materials and dis- tribute more money to the art and music department.

 Leave a Comment